Purpose of the Grant Program

 In addition to the broad themes, the university invests in three integrative multidisciplinary themes focusing on solving challenges that are important globally and for the Finnish economy:

 - Human-centred living environments

-The grant is jointly funded by Aalto University and Fulbright Finland, the Finnish Fulbright Commission.
+The grant is jointly funded by the Aalto University and the Fulbright Finland Foundation (the Finnish Fulbright Commission).

 The Chair Position

-The Fulbright - Aalto University Distinguished Chair will lecture and conduct research at any or all of the six Schools at Aalto University.
+The Fulbright - Aalto University Distinguished Chair will lecture and conduct research.
 The award emphasizes projects that highlight active research work but the Chair is expected to do some teaching as well.
 The position can be awarded for any field but the applicant‘s area of expertise should fall within the interdisciplinary themes mentioned above.

-Aalto University strives to provide a very friendly and collegial atmosphere to pursue a variety of professional activities, such as research collaboration, teaching and lecturing, writing joint publications with Finnish colleagues, and mentoring student research at the M.A. and doctoral level.
+Aalto University strives to provide a very friendly and collegial atmosphere to pursue a variety of professional activities, such as research collaboration, teaching and lecturing, writing joint publications with Finnish colleagues, and mentoring student research at the master's and doctoral level.
 In addition to lecturing at Aalto University, the Fulbright - Aalto University Chair is able to network and create linkages throughout Finland and give occasional guest lectures at other Finnish universities.
-The Chair and Aalto University faculty at the department will work together in designing the Chair’s activities.
+The Chair and Aalto University faculty at the department work together to design the Chair’s activities.

 Distinguished Chair eligibility guidelines and review criteria are published on the Council for International Exchange of Scholar (IIE/CIES) website.

 Applicants residing in Finland are not eligible for a Fulbright grant.